 Animal Biology Abschluss: Master

 Within the Basel life science program, the Department of Environmental Sciences and its associates offer a comprehensive Master course for graduates with a background in biology.
-The course builds upon the local strength in Zoology and Evolutionary Biology in general and in evolutionary genetics and genomics, population biology and evolutionary ecology in particular.
+The course builds upon the local strength in Zoology and Evolutionary Biology in general and in evolutionary genetics and genomics, population biology, developmental biology and evolutionary ecology in particular.

 Focal area of teaching and research

 Some key aspects of the Master in Animal Biology are:

 - We offer a broad spectrum of course modules from which preferred topics can be chosen.

 - We offer attractive workshops and field courses in Switzerland and abroad.

 - We employ modern laboratory methods, including genomic techniques.